apache/mesos/docs/Mesos-developers-guide.md

 1. Make sure all of your test cases now pass.
 	2. `make check`

-1. Think you're code is ready for review?
-    2. Make sure to pull in any changes that have been committed to trunk.
-If you are using Git, do this via something like:
+1. Make sure to pull in any changes that have been committed to master branch.
+Using Git, do this via something like:
-        3. `git checkout master`
+  2. `git checkout master`
-        3. `git pull`
+  2. `git pull`
-        4. `git co my_branch`
+  3. `git co my_branch`
-        3. Check the output of `git diff master` and make sure it lists only your changes.
+  2. Check the output of `git diff master` and make sure it lists only your changes.
 If other changes you did not make are listed, try a rebase to bring your branch up to date with master.
-    2. Make sure it is building and all test cases are passing by running `make clean && make check`.

-1. Detailed instructions for posting a review:
+### Submit your patch
+1. You're ready to submit your patch for review!
-	2. Log in or create an account at reviews.apache.org (Apache's infrastructure doesn't have any sort of single-sign-in process, so you need to have an account specific to this instance of RB)
+	2. Log in or create an account at ]Apache Review Board](http://reviews.apache.org)
     2. The easiest (and recommended) way to submit reviews is through `post-reviews.py` a wrapper around post-review.
 	2. First, install post-review.
 [See Instructions](http://www.reviewboard.org/docs/manual/dev/users/tools/post-review/)
 	2. From your local branch run `support/post-reviews.py`.